jcornaz/heron/CONTRIBUTING.md

 # How to contribute

-Thanks for your intereset.
+Thanks for your interest.
 Feedback and pull requests are very welcome!

 ## Ask for help, request a feature or report a bug